nhsconnect/prm-practice-migration/guide/03-early-prep-and-planning.md

 breadcrumbparent: /guide
 ---

-This is the time to start completing the items discussed in the Kickoff.
+This is the time to start completing the items discussed in the Kick-off.

 ## Request a data extract from your existing supplier